Mohammad Mahmudur Rahman, Ph.D. [Google Scholar]

 Research involving human subjects must carry approval from an Institutional Review Board (IRB) or from a relevant committee.
 Research involving animals must also carry approval from the Institutional IRB.
 In such instances the submissions must contain the relevant documentations.

 Authors must declare the extent of generative artificial intelligence (GenAI) use in writing and conceptualization of the manuscript in their cover letter.
-Generative AI and/or AI technologies can be used during manuscript preparation; however, the authors should not frame their research based on GenAI or ChatGPT instead they can use at a minimal level to improve grammar and readability of the manuscript.
+Generative AI and/or AI technologies can be used during manuscript preparation; however, the authors should not frame their research based on GenAI or ChatGPT.
+Instead, they can use it at a minimal level to improve the grammar and readability of the manuscript.
 This must be disclosed in the cover letter.
-The journal and its publisher uses AI detector to identify the misuse of AI in scientific writing.
+The journal and its publisher use AI detector to identify the misuse of AI in scientific writing.

 Authors, reviewers, and editors must disclose any potential conflicts of interest, including financial, personal, or professional relationships, they may have.
 This disclosures help in promoting transparency and trust among the journal's users and further helps in making unbiased decision-making.